svgurlahosur/svgurlahosur.github.io/_posts/2022-02-18-linear-regression.md

 <!--more-->

 # Introduction
-Linear Regression is a Supervised Learning algorithm used to solve problems where for every input(X), the respective outputs (Y) values are always discrete, and Logistic Regression is employed when output (Y) values are continuous.
-To understand Linear Regression, let us look into some real-world problems solved with this algorithm's help.
+Linear Regression is a Supervised Learning algorithm used to solve problems where for every input(X), the respective outputs (Y) values are always continous, and Logistic Regression is employed when output (Y) values are discrete.
+To understand Linear Regression algorithm, let us look into some real-world problems solved with this algorithm's help.

 - Number of customers visiting the shop --> Profit for the shop owner
 - Size of pizza --> Price of pizza
 - Years of experience --> Salary of an employee
 - Area of the house --> Price of the house

 In all the examples, output/predicted values are continuous; hence Linear regression is used to build the machine learning model(hypothesis) and predict the output for a new set of inputs.
-To solve the problem of predicting an employee's salary based on various qualities of the employee with a Linear regression algorithm, we should apply the following steps:
+To undersatnf the algorithm from practical perspective let us consider the problem of predicting an employee's salary based on various qualities of the employee.
+In order to solve this probelm we shoudl apply the following steps:

 1. Data collection
 2. Model/hypothesis represenation
 3. Cost function
 4. Optimization

 ## 1. Data Collection